-LFG collected by the GCCS which is not flared is sent to RES to be used as fuel.
-The LFG is fed from a common header to a sulfur control system ("H2S Plus" Hydrogen Sulfide Removal System designed by MV Technologies based on the "iron sponge" concept), which, as the name implies, removes hydrogen sulfide (H2S) and mercaptans from the LGF prior to usage as fuel.
-This sulfur control system was installed in October 2016 and consists of four tanks in parallel under vacuum that are filled with a media (wood chips coated with iron oxide) which react with the sulfur compounds in the gas stream to form a pyrite (FeS2), which is subsequently oxidized to elemental sulfur.
+LFG collected by the GCCS which is not flared is sent to RES to be used as fuel for the turbines to produce electricity.
+The LFG is fed from a common header to a sulfur control system ("H2S Plus" Hydrogen Sulfide Removal System designed by MV Technologies based on the "iron sponge" concept), which, as the name implies, removes hydrogen sulfide ( $H_2S$ ) and mercaptans from the LGF prior to usage as fuel.
+This sulfur control system was installed in October 2016 and consists of four tanks in parallel under vacuum that are filled with a media (currently, wood chips coated with iron oxide but will switch to "FerroSorp" the next time the media is changed) which react with the sulfur compounds in the gas stream to form a pyrite (FeS2), which is subsequently oxidized to elemental sulfur.
 The iron oxide and sulfur are adsorbed onto the surface of the wood chips, which results in the outlet gas to have a lower H2S concentration when it is sent to the turbines.
-Since the reaction is exothermic, the tanks are equipped with temperature monitors and alarms; if the temperature hits 125°F, water is pumped into the tanks from a sump well to reduce the temperature.
-During the inspection, the tanks were between 84.5°F and 86.5°F. A Draeger tube is used to check the H2S concentration from the tank discharge every two weeks, or weekly if the H2S discharge measures over 10 ppm.
+Since the reaction is exothermic, the tanks are equipped with temperature monitors and alarms; if the temperature hits 125° F, water is pumped into the tanks from a sump well to reduce the temperature.
+During the inspection, the tanks were between 84.5°F and 86.5°F. A Draeger tube is used to check the $H_2S$ concentration from the tank discharge every two weeks, or weekly if the $H_2S$ discharge measures over 10 ppm.
 The differential pressure of the tanks is checked daily.
 The monitoring of the tank discharge and pressure differential is used to determine when the media is spent and needs to be replaced.
-The facility estimates that the media will need to be replaced about every ten months; the facility has already scheduled the media to be replaced in September 2017.
-The spent media is considered non-hazardous and can be disposed of in the landfill.
+Since installation, the media has been replaced every 12-14 months.
+The spent media is considered non-hazardous and can be disposed of in the landfill; since the $H_2S$ adsorbed onto the media is converted to elemental sulfur, the disposed media does not re-introduce the $H_2S$ back into the landfill.